The Wide Window: Plot

 Mr. Poe puts the Baudelaire orphans, Klaus Baudelaire, Sunny Baudelaire and Violet Baudelaire under the care of Aunt Josephine, who lives in a house atop a hill overlooking Lake Lachrymose, a lake so large that hurricanes have occurred in that area.
-Aunt Josephine is afraid of almost everything from cooking food because she is scared that her stove would explode, to her welcome mat.
-Her library is filled with books about the grammar of the English language because she loves grammar.
+Aunt Josephine is afraid of everything from cooking food (as the stove might explode) to her welcome mat.
+However, she loves grammar, and her library is filled with books about the grammar of the English language.
+It also has a wide window that overlooks the lake.

-While helping Aunt Josephine in the grocery store, Violet runs into a sailor named "Captain Sham", who she concludes is Count Olaf in disguise.
+While helping Aunt Josephine in the grocery store, Violet runs into a sailor named "Captain Sham", who she realizes is Count Olaf in disguise.
 Aunt Josephine declines to believe this due to Captain Sham's charming personality.
 That night, the children hear a crash and find out that their new guardian had jumped out of the Wide Window that overlooks Lake Lachrymose, and that before doing so left a note for them informing them that Captain Sham will be their new guardian.

-Mr. Poe refuses to believe the children's claim the note was a lie by Count Olaf and takes them to dinner with him at a cheap and grimy restaurant with an over-enthusiastic waiter, the Anxious Clown.
+The note has many grammar errors, but Mr. Poe refuses to believe the children's claim the note was a lie by Count Olaf and takes them to dinner with him at the Anxious Clown, a cheap and grimy restaurant with an over-enthusiastic waiter.
 Needing a distraction to come up with a strategy, Violet puts peppermints in her own food and that of Klaus and Sunny.
-Allergic, they break into hives, forcing Count Olaf to allow them to go back to their aunt's house.
-Klaus shows them the note is in Aunt Josephine's handwriting but coded a hidden message using grammar errors, which all together form the two words 'Curdled Cave'.
-Once they finish the note, Hurricane Herman hits and the house begins to fall apart into the lake.
+Allergic, they break into hives, forcing Count Olaf to allow them to return to their aunt's house.
+Klaus shows them that, though the note is in Aunt Josephine's handwriting, the message 'Curdled Cave' is encoded by the errors.
+As they finish decoding the note, Hurricane Herman hits and the house begins to fall apart into the lake.

-With this information, the Baudelaire orphans go to steal a boat from Captain Sham's boat store near Lake Lachrymose to get to Curdled Cave while the hurricane continues on.
+As the hurricane rages, the Baudelaire orphans plan to get to Curdled Cave by stealing a boat from Captain Sham's boat store near Lake Lachrymose.
 There, they encounter one of Count Olaf's henchpeople, a large person of undetermined gender.
-They endure the storm and reach the Curdled Cave, where Aunt Josephine reveals that Count Olaf forced her to write the note, and broke the Wide Window to cause them to believe that she had committed suicide.
+They endure the storm and reach the Curdled Cave, where Aunt Josephine reveals that Count Olaf forced her to write the note, but she decided to fake her suicide by breaking the Wide Window.

-While travelling back, Lachrymose leeches attempt to suck their blood due to smelling food in Aunt Josephine's stomach since she ate a banana under the one hour limit.
-They are able to signal for help, but only Count Olaf arrives on a ship.
-After leaving Aunt Josephine to be eaten by the leeches, he brings the children back to the house, where Sunny is able to prove that he was Count Olaf to Mr. Poe by biting Count Olaf's fake wooden peg in half to reveal his eye tattoo underneath.
-He and his henchperson lock the Baudelaire Orphans and Mr. Poe in the gate of Captain Sham's boat rental and escape, leaving Mr. Poe to once again find a home for the orphans.
+While traveling back, Lachrymose leeches attempt to suck their blood; the leeches smelled food in Aunt Josephine's stomach, as she ate a banana under the one hour limit.
+They signal for help, only for Count Olaf to arrive on a ship.
+After leaving Aunt Josephine to be eaten by the leeches, Olaf brings the children back to the house, where Sunny reveals Olaf's ruse to Mr. Poe by biting Count Olaf's fake wooden peg in half, revealing his leg with his eye tattoo.
+He and his henchperson escape, leaving Mr. Poe to once again try to find a home for the orphans.